 The Toyota Hilux line of light trucks has been in constant production since 1968.
 The Hilux has gone through eight generations and has been sold in many iterations over its nearly 50 years of production.
 Today, the Toyota Hilux is a light truck and can be sold as the Hilux Surf SUV.
 We are going to look at the seventh generation trucks, because the majority of the used models on the market today are from that generation.

 The Toyota Hilux is available as a two-door or four-door truck.
 Either set-up can be found in FWD or 4WD layouts.
 Under the bonnet you can find one of seven powerplants, depending on the market the truck was originally sold in.
 The three petrol offerings begin with a 1,998 cc I4 capable of 139 bhp and 185 N-m of torque.
 The largest petrol is a 3,956 cc V6 that offers up 236 bhp and 361 N-m of torque.
 The four turbodiesel offerings begin with a 2,494 cc I4 that pushes out 101 bhp and 260 N-m of torque.
 At the top end of the diesel offerings you will find a 2,982 I4 with a variable geometry turbo attached.
 It is capable of 173 bhp and 352 N-m of torque.
 There are three gearbox options for the Toyota Hilux and the Toyota Hilux Surf.
 They include four and five-speed automatics with an option for a five-speed manual.

 As we mentioned above, we have more than 3,500 Toyota models in stock on any given day.
-If you do not see what you are interested in here, you can browse our entire Toyota inventory or send us an inquiry about a specific model.
+If you do not see what you are interested in here, you can browse our entire Toyota inventory by clicking the button below.